ece362-purdue/labs/lab3-timers/README.md

 > If at any point you need to get checked off, or need to get help, you can add yourself to the [lab queue](https://engineering.purdue.edu/~menon18/queup/?room=36200).  **Bookmark this link in your lab machine browser.**

 > [!IMPORTANT]
-> If you haven't already, read the "Good Wiring Practice in ECE 36200" guide under your course Brightspace > Labs > Resources.
+> If you haven't already, read the "Good Wiring Practice in ECE 36200" guide under Piazza Resources.
 It is intended to teach you to properly organize your breadboard.
 Each lab builds on the previous ones, so you should be sure to have the right setup for each lab to avoid possible overcrowding and messy wiring.  **Make sure to read and familiarize yourself with this, especially for lab 3 (this lab!).**
 >
-> This lab virtually requires that you follow the wiring instructions below to ensure a easy-to-understand layout that your TAs will be able to debug.
-If you do not follow the wiring instructions, you may be asked to rewire your circuit before you can be checked off.
-If you choose to use your own wiring layout, please understand that TAs will not be able to help debug it.
+> This lab virtually requires that you follow the wiring instructions below to ensure a easy-to-understand layout that your TAs will be able to debug.  **If you do not follow the wiring instructions, you may be asked to rewire your circuit before you can be checked off.
+If you choose to use your own wiring layout, please understand that TAs will not be able to help debug it.**
 >
 > If you need a wire kit because you may not have enough wires, there are some decent ones on Amazon: [this one](https://www.amazon.com/Breadboard-Minidodoca-Magnetic-Assortment-Alligator/dp/B0BT82DH1Q), or [this one](https://www.amazon.com/AUSTOR-Lengths-Assorted-Preformed-Breadboard/dp/B07CJYSL2T) or anything with a good rating and a decent number of wires that you estimate you need from the pictures below.
 >